All Episodes

 We were infiltrated by the Russians.

-And they never they wouldn't let it they wouldn't let it be reported.
+And they wouldn't let it be reported.

 No, you're right, Sean.

-The shocking part is not the problem with the sort of rank-and-file people at the FBI who do great work to protect this country every day.
+The shocking part is not the problem with the sort of rank and file people at the FBI who do great work to protect this country every day.

 The people that are the field offices, the special agents, the people involved in this case.